nikoelvambuena95/GlobalEarthquake-Visualizations/README.md

-# GlobalEarthquake - Visualizations & Dashboard
+# Global Earthquakes - Visualizations & Dashboard

 Table of Contents:
 All main files are stored in the mapbox folder: